Reopening Timeliness Calculator

 Access the below Reopening related information from this page.

 - Written Reopening Requirements

 - Email Inquiries

 The Reopening process allows suppliers to correct clerical errors or omissions without having to request a formal appeal.
-A reopening can be initiated via the telephone, in writing or online through the Noridian Medicare Portal.
+A reopening request can be initiated online via the Noridian Medicare Portal (NMP), telephone, or in writing.

 A contractor (Noridian) reserves the right to refuse to adjust a claim as requested if it appears that such an adjustment would risk incorrect payment on any claims not identified for correction.